 The desire to convey the message: the brand’s product will become a reliable friend capable of solving important life tasks.

-The analogy with cows, which produce a lot of milk, indicates the high productivity and growing income of the corporation.
-It also hints at the childhood of founder Ted Waitt, who spent a long time living and working on his parent’s farm in Iowa.
+The analogy to cows, which produce a lot of milk, indicates the corporation’s high productivity and growing income.
+It also hints at the childhood of founder Ted Waitt, who spent many years living and working on his parents’ farm in Iowa.

-The cube is a symbol of artificial intelligence and a prototype of the packaging of goods, which were delivered in boxes with spots.
+The cube is a symbol of artificial intelligence and a prototype for the packaging of goods, delivered in boxes with spots.

 Font and Colors

 The combination of black and white creates contrast, representing Gateway as a unique brand against a common background.
 White reflects innovation, discoveries, and development.
 Black represents a reliable foundation and many years of experience.
-Interestingly, it is the corners of the cube that are painted in a dark shade, showing the stable, resilient position of the brand in the market.
+Interestingly, it is the corners of the cube that are painted in a dark shade, indicating the brand’s stable, resilient position in the market.